-Janet Jackson’s Golden Smile Graces ‘Stellar Magazine’ Cover
+Janet Jackson’s Golden Smile Graces ‘Stellar’ Magazine Cover

-Janet Jackson has graced the cover of Stellar Magazine in Australia after the exciting news that she will be touring there later in the year.
+Janet Jackson has graced the cover of Stellar magazine in Australia after the exciting news that she will be touring there later in the year.
 The shows will be her first in eight years in the country.

 According to their Instagram bio, they are Australia’s most-read Sunday magazine and they have bagged themselves an interview with Miss Jackson.